 Failing at anything is not fun, much less failing at building an organization that changes people’s lives.
 Failure is, unfortunately, an unavoidable part of the nonprofit world.
 However, if you’re finding that your organization is failing a little more often than you would like, it might be time to address some issues.

-The good news is, though, is that we can rebound back.
+The good news though, is that we can rebound back.
 From each failing experience, we learn two valuable lessons: a) the reason we failed and b) how not to fail at the same thing again.

 1. They do not know what success looks like.

-Take a moment to tell yourself what success for your organization will look like.
+Take a moment to ask yourself… What should success for my organization look like?
 In other words, what is the vision of your organization?
-If you find yourself rumbling, not trusting your gut, or taking a moment to double-check with Google, you probably aren’t there yet – and this is one reason your organization, team, or program is failing.
+If you find yourself rumbling, not trusting your gut, or taking a moment to double-check with Google, you probably aren’t there yet – and this is one reason your organization, team, or program may be struggling.

 “If you don’t know where you are going, you are certain to end up somewhere else.”

 – Yogi Berra

 Clarity about your vision is key.
 You’ll need a well-articulated vision for your organization, your team, or your program.
-Your vision should be clear and succinctly stated, so that a client can reiterate it easily, or an investor can pick it up and run with it.
+Your vision should be clear and succinctly stated so that a client can reiterate it easily, or an funder can pick it up and run with it.
 When your vision is clear, anyone can understand it and connect with it – by just reading or hearing it stated.

 2. They are traveling on the wrong route.

 How many times have you lost your way when driving?
 You can agree that there are only two reasons why people lose their way – they are not sure about which route to take, or they decided not to take the route they should take.

 Beyond a vision, you need to have very clear milestones, which I like to call goals.
-Goals help people keep tabs on progress towards their mission, just like mile markers on a route.
+Goals help people keep tabs on progress towards their vision, just like mile markers on a route.